 “Doctor, please help me.
 I can’t go on living with peripheral neuropathy and all

 this excruciating leg and foot burning pain!”

-This is what we hear at the Bellevue Pain Institute every day, and we are excited to say that we offer a peripheral neuropathy treatment.
-For years now we have successfully helped hundreds of patients reduce or even eliminate the pain and symptoms associated with the diagnosis of peripheral neuropathy.
+For many years now we have successfully helped hundreds of patients reduce or even eliminate the pain and symptoms associated with the diagnosis of peripheral neuropathy.
+As a leader in conservative treatment for chronic pain conditions, Bellevue Pain Institute continually searches for new innovative pain and rehabilitation treatment procedures.